lloc/Multisite-Taxonomy-Widget/readme.txt

 There is an [introduction](https://github.com/lloc/Multisite-Taxonomy-Widget#multisite-taxonomy-widget) for further information.

 == Changelog ==
+= 1.0 =
+* tagged as stable
+* WordPress Coding Standards

 = 0.8 =
-* Bugfix: Strict standards and phpdocs
+* Bugfix: Strict standards and PHPDocs

 [...]